sellout-tickets/Documentation/README.md

 ### Marketing site and event hosting
 The marketing site and event hosting is done via a Webflow site.
 We have aWwebflow integration built to be able to push a JSON object to webflow that can then be rendered accordingly for customers to click on and pop up the purchase portal.

+## Other Notes
+The Sellout production Backstage environment lives at https://app.sellout.io/ and Purchase-portal lives at https://embed.sellout.io/?eventId=theeventid
+The Sellout staging Backstage environment lives at https://app.sellout.cool/ and Purchase-portal lives at https://embed.sellout.cool/?eventId=theeventid